Text in [square brackets] indicates a photo that is to be added

 Col. Murray survived Rev. Coldwell by one month.
 He and his family had also been loyal workers and generous benefactors.
 The great west window was given by them in memory of Elizabeth, widow of John Murray of Polmaise, who died in 1889.
 Another window later commemorated Col. Murray himself.
 His two brothers followed him in succession, both serving on the Vestry; his nephew, the last of the line, a 2nd Lieutenant in the Cameron Highlanders, was killed on 14 September 1914 at the battle of the Aisne.

 Rev. Perry recovered and became Rector of St John, Selkirk, in 1906.
 He later enjoyed a glittering career as Dean of Edinburgh, Principal and Pantonion Professor of the Theological College of the Episcopal Church, Canon and Chancellor of St. Mary’s Cathedral, Edinburgh and author of standard works on the Scottish Liturgy and the Oxford Movement in Scotland.
 He continued to keep in contact with his charge that might have been.

-His most famous book, The Scottish Liturgy: Its Value and History, published in1922, can be accessed online by following this link.
+His most famous book, The Scottish Liturgy: Its Value and History, published in 1922, can be accessed online.

 Photo courtesy of Paul Laxton, University of Liverpool.

 Rev. Brown had come to Holy Trinity as curate in 1904, having previously been priest-in-charge at Ockley, Surrey.
 Like his predecessors, he cared greatly for those members of the poor who could not help themselves, working closely with the Sisters, but he also looked towards his working men, especially in the Old Town, to do their share towards church expenses.